ayrna/spamda/README.md

 # License
 SPAMDA is distributed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Please read the files *COPYING* and *LICENSE*.

+# Cite
+If you use SPAMDA, please cite the following work:

+Gómez-Orellana, A.M.; Fernández, J.C.; Dorado-Moreno, M.; Gutiérrez, P.A.; Hervás-Martínez, C. Building Suitable Datasets for Soft Computing and Machine Learning Techniques from Meteorological Data Integration: A Case Study for Predicting Significant Wave Height and Energy Flux.
+Energies 2021, 14, 468. https://doi.org/10.3390/en14020468